ceph/ceph/doc/radosgw/frontends.rst

 ``port`` and ``ssl_port``

-:Description: Sets the ipv4 & ipv6 listening port number.
-Can be specified multiple
+:Description: Sets the TCP IPv4 & IPv6 listening port number.
+Can be specified
-              times as in ``port=80 port=8000``.
+              multiple times as in ``port=80 port=8000``.
 :Type: Integer
 :Default: ``80``